luciamayorf/Phasing_and_imputation/README.md

     echo "${job_id} ${input_vcf}" >> /mnt/lustre/scratch/nlsas/home/csic/eye/lmf/logs/phasing/job_ids_chr_vcf_shapeit_novogene_lp_sept2023.txt
 done
 ```
-We decide to keep the imputed missing data in the reference panel.
-If some day we want to call those genotypes as missing, check Enrico's [gt_masker_pop_chr_vcf.sh](https://github.com/Enricobazzi/Lynxtrogression/blob/main/scripts/phasing/gt_masker_pop_chr_vcf.sh) script.
+We decide to keep the imputed genotypes.
+In the end, we are interested in providing a set of reference haplotypes.
+Therefore, missing genotypes only represent alternative haplotypes that would not be present in the reference panel, and would therefore be impossible to impute.
+In conclusion, the final set of reference haplotypes will be the similar with or without the missing genotypes.
+If at some point we are interested in setting those genotypes as missing for downstream analysis, check Enrico's [gt_masker_pop_chr_vcf.sh](https://github.com/Enricobazzi/Lynxtrogression/blob/main/scripts/phasing/gt_masker_pop_chr_vcf.sh) script.

 ### Phased VCF merging